rpeszek/my-blogs/posts/2021-02-13-alternative.markdown

 *   `empty` typically represents a failure. _(4)_ is problematic if you want to have other possible failures (e.g. failures with different error messages):
     `otherFailure <*> empty` is likely to be `otherFailure` not `empty`.
-    _(1 - 3)_ force a monoidal structure on the failure type.
-That seems to be overly restrictive and questionable (e.g. what is `empty` error?).
-A semigroup structure would make much more sense here.
+*   _(1 - 3)_ force a monoidal structure on the failures themselves
+    (under a reasonable assumption that `empty` is a failure and alternating two failures produces a failure).
+A semigroup structure would make much more sense here (i.e. what is `empty` error?).
 *   Note that any instance of `Alternative` that tries to accumulate failures is likely to have a problem satisfying the distribution laws _(5,6)_, as the _rhs_ combines 4 potential failures and _lhs_ combines 3.
     Would you expect _(5,6)_ to hold in the context of a failure (e.g. parser error messages)?